nubot-nudt/EvCalib/README.md

 # Velocity-Correlation-Calibration

 We have made the spatial-temporal calibration section of the paper available as open-source, along with a simple example to aid the reader in comprehending the concept of CCA.
-Furthermore, we have shared code for conducting real-world data experiments, which can be utilized to accomplish calibration tasks in practical scenarios.
+Furthermore, we have shared code for conducting real-world data experiments.

 ## 1. Prerequisites